lewismj/tiki_scala/README.md

 # tiki
-Library for functional graph algorithms
+A library for functional graph algorithms